diegocoleto7/TFM/README.md

 # TFM
-Repository containing scrpts, parameters and workflows of my master thesis
+This repository contain scrpts, parameters and workflows of my master thesis.